ViswanathaSwamy-PK-TechSkillz-Academy/travels-flask-azoai-api/README.md

 > 1. Create a new folder
 > 1. Create an .env file and Environment Variables
 > 1. Create a virtual environment
+> 1. Install `pip install Flask python-dotenv openai` and other dependencies